0xsalt/0xsalt.github.io/_posts/2025-07-05-train_gpt_to_write.md

 **The Original Problem**: Teach an AI to write in my voice so I can write less, increase my productivity, share more in higher quality at greater speed.
 Going for the fast, good, AND cheap mythical triad.
 I'll have this solved in a hot minute, I resolved.
 - Export all of my ChatGPT chats going back 6 months: Check!
 - Review chats: Check!
-- I saw my progression from using generic plain chats to focused Project chats to specialized Custom GPT chats over time.
-I saw when I organized my brain around topics and projects I saw themes developing.
+- Watching my progression from using generic plain chats to focused Project chats to specialized Custom GPT chats over time.
+When I organized my brain around topics and projects I saw themes developing.
 Wonderful.
   Now how do I parse this ...

 **The Tooling I Built**